-Some of the oldest recipe books referenced are out of print, yet most are still preserved in online libraries and digital archives, and some have been reprinted and are again available for purchase.
+The oldest recipe books referenced below are now out of print, yet most are still preserved in online libraries and digital archives, and some have been reprinted and are again available for purchase.

-I'll share the places where you can find copies of the vintage cookbooks at the bottom of this page.
+I'll share how you can find copies of the vintage cookbooks near the bottom of this page.

-Mom loved to collect recipe clippings and food illustrations in her teen years and carefully pasted them in her scrapbooks.
+Mom loved to collect recipe clippings and food illustrations in her teen years and carefully pasted them in her scrapbooks throughout the 1920s.
 After marrying my father, she often traded proven dessert recipes with her sisters, friends, and neighbors.

-Mom collected vintage cookbooks that she found at church rummage sales, and she also enjoyed listening to cooking shows on the radio.
-I can still remember her sitting at the kitchen table, pencil in hand, copying down the recipes.
+She also collected vintage cookbooks that she found at church rummage sales and enjoyed listening to cooking shows on the radio.
+I can still remember her sitting at the kitchen table, pencil in hand, patiently copying down the recipes.

 My Grandma McIlmoyle preserved recipes of her mother's and collected favorite recipes from friends and family.
-These were all carefully transcribed into small booklets and note papers in her own handwriting.
+These she carefully transcribed into small handwritten booklets and on note papers.

 She also had several vintage cookbooks in her collection, the oldest being "Miss Leslie's Seventy-Five Receipts," published in 1827.

-You can download a gift copy of one of Grandma's handwritten recipe books when you subscribe to my FREE newsletter.
+You can download a gift copy of one of Grandma's handwritten recipe books from 1912 when you subscribe to my FREE newsletter.

-My Grannie Bell learned how to cook when she was a young girl in Scotland.
-She was a wonderful cook but rarely followed recipes, mostly cooking by memory, so there are only a few of her handwritten recipes that survived.
-Some I obtained from her two daughters who had faithfully kept their mother's recipes.
+My Grannie Bell learned how to cook when she was a young girl in Scotland, in the 1890s.
+Annie was a marvelous cook but rarely followed recipes, mostly cooking from memory.

 "Aunt Babette's Cook Book, Foreign and Domestic Receipts for the Household" by Aunt Babette, published by Bloch Publishing and Printing Company, Chicago, in 1889.